BKLronin/underbridge/README.md

 ### Windows

 - Install Python 3.9 if not already, 3.10 seems to cause problems.
-- install portaudio_dev : `apt install portaudio19-dev`
 - install mido :  `pip install mido`
 - install rt-midi: `pip isntall rt-midi`
 - install pipwin: `pip install pipwin`
 - install pyaudio `pipwin install pyaudio`

-**Activate OP-Z device input in sound settings of windows and make it default**
+**- Activate OP-Z device input in sound settings of windows and make it default (Should detect automatically just to be sure. **
+**- Close all other Applications that might use any audio source like your Browser etc **

 - run `python underbridge.py`